BYTE-LY/Contafix/README.md

 # Contafix
-This script solves the issue of the phone numbers in Libya (IOS) Made by @BYTE-LY
+This script solves the issue of the phone numbers in Libya (AppleOSs) Made by @BYTE-LY

 This works only for Libyan phone numbers